risawitama/verbose-potato/README.md

-## What animal is always at a game of cricket?
-A bat.
+## I been watching a channel on TV that is strictly just about origami — of course it is paper-view.